charithperera/pantry_api/README.md

 # Pantry API

 This is the back end component of for the pantry calorie counter.
-At this stage it only provides foods results utilising nokkigiri via MyFitnessPal.
+At this stage it only provides foods results utilising nokogri via MyFitnessPal.

 ## Installation & Usage